DataDog/integrations-extras/aws_pricing/README.md

 ### Configuration

-1. Edit the `aws_pricing.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your aws_pricing performance data.
+1. Edit the `aws_pricing.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting AWS pricing data.
 See the [sample aws_pricing.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3].